-Year 10 2021 Assessment Guidelines & Record of School Achievement
+Year 9 2021 Assessment Guidelines

 Parent, Student & Staff Handbook

 Blank Page

 Introduction

 The school is responsible for awarding each student a grade A, B, C, D, or E to summarise the student's achievement in any 100 hour or 200 hour course completed in Stage 5.
 In Mathematics, grades have been further differentiated to nine levels A10, A9, B8, B7, C6, C5, D4, D3 and E2.
 The grade awarded is reported on the student's Record of School Achievement.
 A Non [N] Determination will be used to signify cases of non-satisfactory completion of a course.